St Salvator's College, St Andrews

 St Salvator's College was a college of the University of St Andrews in St Andrews, Scotland.
 Founded in 1450, it is the oldest of the university's colleges.
 In 1747 it merged with St Leonard's College to form United College.

 History

+St Salvator's College was founded in 1450 by James Kennedy, Bishop of St Andrews.
+It is named after Jesus of Nazareth, and refers to his title as savior (or salvator in Latin).